Observability transitions in clustered networks: Summary and Discussion

 It should be mentioned that this weak or negligible effect of a network's clustering on its observability holds true for scale-free networks as well.
 Comparing the normalized LOC and LUC sizes for a random clustered scale-free network and a degree-preserving randomized network, we found that the results matched exactly, implying that clustering has a negligible effect on observability in scale-free networks (Fig.~\ref{fig:Scale-freeNetwork}).
 This is consistent with a previous study by Yang and Radicchi~\cite{yang2016observability}, who found that the observability of real-world networks is well-described by a message-passing approach that assumes a locally-treelike approximation, even when the network has a large clustering coefficient.

-In this study, we used a random clustered network model introduced by~\cite{newman2009random,miller2009percolation}, but other network models with tunable clustering coefficients have been proposed~\cite{holme2002growing,klemm2002highly,volz2004random,serrano2005tuning,trapman2007analytical}.
-It may be interesting to investigate whether this study's findings hold for these networks as well, although we expect they too will exhibit weak or negligible dependence of clustering on observability.
+In this study, we used a random clustered network model introduced by~\cite{newman2009random,miller2009percolation}, which has the limitation that possible values of $C$ become small as the average degree increases.
+Other network models with further tunable clustering coefficients have been proposed~\cite{holme2002growing,klemm2002highly,volz2004random,serrano2005tuning,trapman2007analytical,mann2021random}.
+It may be interesting to investigate whether this study's findings hold for those networks as well, although we expect they too will exhibit weak or negligible dependence of clustering on observability.

 There are related topics to the network observability model.
 For example, the problem of finding the smallest set of directly-observable nodes that make the entire network observable is known as the minimum dominating set problem~\cite{molnar2014dominating,molnar2015building,zhao2015statistical}.
 Other models, similar to the network observability model, may be relevant to behavior on social networks, e.g., vaccinations by observers~\cite{takaguchi2014suppressing} or quarantine measures on the spread of epidemics~\cite{hasegawa2017efficiency}.
 It may be interesting to clarify how network clustering affects such social models, based on the findings of this study.